vukovicnikola/templateproject/README.md

     ├── 2_publications      <-- journal articles, published conference proceedings...
     └── 3_publicity         <-- media coverage and publicity, newspaper articles, outreach...

-* to facilitate version control of scripts in the analysis directory, boilerplate files are added: and MIT LICENSE.txt, a README.md, and a __init__.py to make funcs directory act as a Python module.
+* to facilitate version control of scripts in the analysis directory, boilerplate files are added: an MIT LICENSE.txt, a README.md, and a __init__.py to make funcs directory act as a Python module.
 ```